Learning Market Making with Closing Auctions: Abstract

 \section{Abstract}

-In this work, we investigate the market-making problem on a trading session in which a continuous phase on a limit order book is followed by a closing auction.
-Whereas standard optimal market-making models typically rely on terminal inventory penalties to manage end-of-day risk, ignoring the significant liquidity events available in closing auctions, we propose a Deep Q-Learning framework that explicitly incorporates this mechanism.
-We introduce a market-making framework designed to explicitly anticipate the closing auction, continuously refining the projected clearing price as the trading session evolves.
+In this work, we investigate a market making execution problem on a trading session in which a continuous phase on a limit order book is followed by a closing auction.
+Whereas standard optimal market making models typically rely on terminal inventory penalties to manage end-of-day risk, ignoring the significant liquidity events available in closing auctions, we propose a deep reinforcement learning framework, consisting of a Deep Q-Network and its continuous-control actor-critic extensions (DDPG, TD3 and SAC), that explicitly incorporates this mechanism.
+We introduce a market making framework designed to explicitly anticipate the closing auction, continuously refining the projected clearing price as the trading session evolves.
 We develop a generative stochastic market model to simulate the trading session and to emulate the market.
-Our theoretical model and Deep Q-Learning method is applied on the generator in two settings: (1) when the mid price follows a rough Heston model with generative data from this stochastic model; and (2) when the mid price corresponds to historical data of assets from the S\&P 500 index and the performance of our algorithm is compared with classical benchmarks from optimal market making. {\bf Key words:} optimal market making, auction trading, reinforcement learning, Markov Decision Process, Deep Q-Learning, regret analysis.
+Our theoretical model and these deep reinforcement learning methods are applied on the generator in two settings: (1) when the mid price follows a rough Heston model with generative data from this stochastic model; and (2) when the mid price corresponds to historical data of assets from the S\&P 500 index and the performance of our algorithm is compared with stylized reference benchmarks from optimal market making. {\bf Key words:} optimal market making, auction trading, reinforcement learning, Markov Decision Process, Deep Q-Learning